aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/create-bulleted-list/_index.md

 // Import Aspose.Note for Java packages
 ```

-## Step 1: Initialize Document and Page
+## Step 1: initialize document and page
 Create a `Document` instance and a `Page` where the outline will live.

 ```java